 “Try me, Mac.
 What do you mean?”

 “Her name is Anneliese Darban.
-She works as an accountant for Beckman Accounting Group.
+She works for Beckman Accounting Group.
 She’s their best troubleshooter.
 They send her on missions nationwide and internationally; she’s out of the office 90% of the time.

-“When she does get back into town for a few days, we get together for sex.
+“When she returns to town for a few days, we get together for sex.
 The arrangement is pretty simple.
 Either of us can break it off with no acrimony or hard feelings.
 Anneliese doesn’t want a family, a needy boyfriend, or a long-term commitment.

 “My arrangement with Anneliese is secret, Millie.
 My parents don’t know about it.
 Ronnie found out but has kept it confidential.”